oneapi-src/oneDNN/doc/usage_models/inference.md

 **Layout Propagation**

-Compute-intensive Intel MKL-DNN primitives execute with highest performance on CPU-friendly data formats.
+Compute-intensive DNNL primitives execute with highest performance on CPU-friendly data formats.
 Please see description of data formats [here](@ref cpu_memory_format_propagation_cpp).

 Performance gains are maximized by reordering once, and then propagating the CPU-friendly format through as many layers as possible in your topology.
-Intel MKL-DNN provides the `format_tag=any` for memory descriptors that will be passed to compute-intensive primitives.
-The compute-intensive primitive types in Intel MKL-DNN are @ref dev_guide_convolution, @ref dev_guide_inner_product, and @ref dev_guide_rnn.
+DNNL provides the `format_tag=any` for memory descriptors that will be passed to compute-intensive primitives.
+The compute-intensive primitive types in DNNL are @ref dev_guide_convolution, @ref dev_guide_inner_product, and @ref dev_guide_rnn.

 To accomplish this propagation in a robust manner, its is recommended to follow these steps:

 A. On compute-intensive operations:
-* Pass the `format_tag=any` when creating Intel MKL-DNN **memory descriptor** for source, destination, and weights memory
+* Pass the `format_tag=any` when creating DNNL **memory descriptor** for source, destination, and weights memory
 * Use these three *memory descriptors* with 'format _tag=any` to create **operation descriptor**